 Spring is just around the corner, and we’re in the mood for all the seasonal produce!
 They can be the foundation for really beautiful and healthy vegan Easter recipes that you can enjoy with the whole family.

 No need to restrict yourself to only preparing these delicious plant-based breakfast, dinner or dessert recipes during the Easter holidays – they are perfect for spring or summer and, with some modification, can work all throughout the year.

 Family gatherings and festivities are probably stressful for all of us.
 But add to that the fact that you need to cater to different dietary preferences or needs and you’ll soon feel totally overwhelmed!

 The following hand-picked list of healthy vegan recipes offers great choices for young and old alike.
 Some are very plant-forward; others are lower on the veggies and work for picky eaters.

-We hope that the following Easter dishes and treats will help you make a plant-based menu for the whole family.
+Let the following Easter dishes and treats empower you to make a plant-based menu for the whole family.
 Enjoy!